How to Spend the Perfect Weekend in Charlottesville, Virginia

 Charlottesville has their own small airport Charlottesville-Albemarle Airport (CHO), however I’d caution you to fly in and out of this particular airport as it’s been known to have delays.
 I flew directly from DFW into CHO, connecting in Charlotte (CLT).
 Although my arrival was smooth, a thunderstorm delayed my departure flight out of CHO, which caused me to miss my Charlotte flight.
 I got home 6+ hours later than expected, making for a very long day.

-To avoid potential delays, you may want to consider flying into Washington Dulles (IAD) in Charlotte, NC then taking a bus or train.
+To avoid potential delays, you may want to consider flying into Washington Dulles (IAD) in Northern Virginia then taking a bus or train.
 Megabus heads to Charlottesville from IAD once a day - tickets are approximately $9-$24 and takes 2 hours and 35 minutes.
 Greyhound Bus is also an option.
 Amtrak operates a train 3 times a day from Alexandria to Charlottesville - tickets are approximately $28-$40 and take about 2 hours.

 Other nearby airports include: